TorsteinTh/WebScraping/README.md

 will return the weather for Oslo

+## SwtichScraper
+Gets the price for Nintendo Switch on netonnet.no

 > How you enjoy this and see how easy it is to use webscraper
 - Torstein